Basis-Theory/docs/source/includes/_index_intro.md

         <img src="./images/card/elements-header-link.svg">
         <div class="container">
             <h4>Elements</h4>
-            <p>Use our card elements to capture and retain your customer's card data. </p>
+            <p>Use our card Elements to capture and retain your customer's card data. </p>
         </div>
       </div>
     </a>